Click a box to see resources below

 Improving Antipsychotic Appropriateness in Dementia Patients

-This website includes information and resources to help clinicians, providers, and consumers better understand how to manage problem behaviors and psychosis in people with dementia using
+This website includes information and resources to help clinicians, providers, and consumers better understand behaviors and psychosis in people with dementia using

 Iowa Geriatric Education Center, University of Iowa